-Table 1 Project Consistency with Riverside County General Plan Policies
+Table 1 Project Consistency with Riverside County General Plan Policies --------- ---

-General Plan Policy Project Consistency Project.
-HC 16.9: Explore the feasibility of creating a partnership with the South Coast Air Quality Not Applicable.
-Policy HC 16.9 provides direction to County Management District (SCAQMD)to establish a mitigation program to reduce the impact of air staff and decision makers and is not applicable to the proposed pollution as well as assist with the implementation of air quality programs.
+General Plan Policy Project Consistency Management District (SCAQMD)to establish a mitigation program to reduce the impact of air staff and decision makers and is not applicable to the proposed pollution as well as assist with the implementation of air quality programs.
 Project.
 HC 16.10: Plan for compact development projects in appropriate locations, including in existing Consistent.
-The Project accommodates an 8-foot-wide communities and the clustering of affordable and mixed income housing therein, that make the Community Trail along Street "A," which would accommodate most efficient use of land and concentrate complementary uses in close proximity to transit or non- pedestrian and trail connectivity between Horsethief Canyon transit mobility options and advocate for expanded transit and non-transit mobility options to serve Road and Bolo Court. such areas.
+The Project would generate up to between 10,044 communities and the clustering of affordable and mixed income housing therein, that make the and 10,256 jobs in a portion of Riverside County that suffers most efficient use of land and concentrate complementary uses in close proximity to transit or non- from a poor jobs/housing balance. transit mobility options and advocate for expanded transit and non-transit mobility options to serve such areas.
 HC 16.11: Implement development of bicycle and pedestrian facilities to reduce dependency on Consistent.
-The Project accommodates an 8-foot-wide fossil fuel based transportation and pursue funding to implement mobility plans and projects.
-Community Trail along Street "A," which would accommodate pedestrian and trail connectivity between Horsethief Canyon Road and Bolo Court.
+Proposed SP 239A1 includes a conceptual nonfossil fuel based transportation and pursue funding to implement mobility plans and projects. vehicular circulation and mobility plan that incorporates meandering trails, sidewalks, bicycle lanes, and other pedestrian access throughout the proposed development.
 HC 16.12: Plan and implement complete streets which include sidewalks, greenbelts, and trails to Consistent.
-The Project accommodates an 8-foot-wide facilitate use by pedestrians and bicyclists where such facilities are well separated from parallel or Community Trail along Street "A," which would accommodate cross through traffic to ensure pedestrian and cyclist safety and rehabilitate/expand existing to pedestrian and trail connectivity between Horsethief Canyon achieve same or similar design features.
-Road and Bolo Court.
+Proposed SP 239A1 includes a conceptual nonfacilitate use by pedestrians and bicyclists where such facilities are well separated from parallel or vehicular circulation and mobility plan that incorporates cross through traffic to ensure pedestrian and cyclist safety and rehabilitate/expand existing to meandering trails, sidewalks, bicycle lanes, and other pedestrian achieve same or similar design features. access throughout the proposed development.
 HC 16.13: Provide buffer spaces and vegetative barriers between high-volume roadways/ Not Applicable.
 The Project does not include any sensitive land transportation and train track corridors and sensitive land uses. uses.
 HC 16.14: Assure that sensitive receptors are separated and protected from polluting point sources, Consistent.
 The analysis in EIR Subsection 4.3, Air Quality, as feasible, including agricultural businesses that produce or use pesticides and chemical fertilizers. demonstrates that the Project would not expose any sensitive receptors to substantial pollutant concentrations.
 HC 16.15: Assure that site plan design protects people and land, particularly sensitive land uses Consistent.
 The analysis in EIR Subsection 4.3, Air Quality, such as housing and schools, from air pollution and other externalities associated with industrial demonstrates that the Project would not expose any sensitive and warehouse development through the use of barriers, distance, or similar solutions or measures receptors to substantial pollutant concentrations. from emission sources when possible.
 HC 16.16: Apply pollution control measures such as landscaping, vegetation, and green zones (in Consistent.
 The analysis in EIR Subsection 4.3, Air Quality, cooperation with the SCAQMD) and other materials, which trap particulate matter or control air demonstrates that the Project would not expose any sensitive pollution. receptors to substantial pollutant concentrations.
-Additionally, the Project would be required to comply with SP 333A1, which includes a conceptual landscape plan that calls for the planting of trees, shrubs, and groundcover throughout the proposed development.
+Additionally, the Project would be required to comply with SP 293A1, which includes a conceptual landscape plan that calls for the planting of trees, shrubs, and groundcover throughout the proposed development.
+HC 16.17: Landscape by planting of trees on a community basis that removes pollutants from the Consistent.
+The Project would be required to comply with SP air, provides shade and decreases the negative impacts of extreme heat on the community.
+293A1, which includes a conceptual landscape plan that calls for